Gary Foster (musician): Early life, education, and influences

 Jazz critic Zan Stewart compared Foster's style to that of Lee Konitz, Paul Desmond, and Art Pepper (West Coast Jazz style).
 The music of Lennie Tristano and the concepts taught to him by Warne Marsh have been of great inspiration and influence over the years.

-His earliest professional experience was at age of fifteen, playing VFW Hall dances with bassist Harold Stanford.
+His earliest professional experience was aged 15, playing VFW Hall dances with bassist Harold Stanford.
 After high school, Foster studied at Central College in Fayette, Missouri, then transferred to the University of Kansas, where he studied classical clarinet and music education.
 He studied musicology and conducting in graduate school.
 At the University of Kansas, he played with trumpeter Carmell Jones.

 Professional career

 In 1961, Foster moved to Los Angeles to work as a jazz musician.
 He taught privately and studied the flute.
 Shortly after settling in Alhambra, he turned to studio work as a woodwind doubler.
 His friendships with Clare Fischer and Warne Marsh were vital to Foster's knowledge of improvisation.